Ring Alarm Security System Cost and Pricing

-Ring has some of the most affordable monitoring costs we’ve seen from a security company, only $10 a month or $10 a year for 24/7 professional monitoring and cellular backup, among other features.
-We’ve only seen a couple of companies that charge less than $10 a month for monitoring, but the difference is less than two dollars in some cases.
+Ring has some of the most affordable monitoring costs we’ve seen from a security company, only $20 per month or $200 per year for 24/7 professional monitoring and cellular backup, among other features.
+Only a handful of brands offer cheaper monitoring than Ring, and the difference is often minimal.
 Plus, when you consider older companies that charge as much as $60 a month for monitoring, in the grand scheme, Ring is definitely at the lower end.

 Ring in the News